ryantd42/NY-Legislative-Git/2023/A7545A-2023/bill.md

   May 25, 2023
   ___________

- Introduced by M. of A. ZINERMAN -- read once and referred to the Commit- tee on Higher Education
+ Introduced by M. of A. ZINERMAN, DICKENS, BUTTENSCHON, STIRPE, LUNSFORD, CONRAD,  CHANDLER-WATERMAN,  BURGOS,  WALLACE, CUNNINGHAM -- read once and referred to the Committee on Higher Education  --  recommitted  to the  Committee on Higher Education in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

- AN ACT to amend the education law, in relation to higher education fund- ing opportunities for foster youth
+ AN  ACT  to  amend the social services law, in relation to resources and programs available to foster care youth

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Section 355 of the education law is amended by adding a new subdivision 22 to read as follows:
+The social services law is amended by adding a new section 383-d to read as follows:
-  22. THE COMMISSIONER, IN CONJUNCTION  WITH  THE  COMMISSIONER  OF  THE OFFICE  OF  CHILDREN  AND FAMILY SERVICES, SHALL CREATE AND DISPLAY IN A VISUALLY CONSPICUOUS MANNER POSTERS, PAMPHLETS, OR OTHER WRITTEN MATERI- ALS REGARDING STATE AND FEDERALLY OPERATED PROGRAMS THAT PROVIDE FUNDING OPPORTUNITIES FOR FOSTER YOUTH AT THE HIGHER EDUCATION  INSTITUTIONS  OF THE  STATE  UNIVERSITY  OF  NEW YORK AND CITY UNIVERSITY OF NEW YORK, AS WELL AS THE ELIGIBILITY REQUIREMENTS FOR SUCH PROGRAMS.
-SUCH INFORMATION SHALL BE DISPLAYED AT ADMISSIONS AND FINANCIAL AID  OFFICES  LOCATED  ON THE  PREMISES  OF  SUCH  INSTITUTIONS,  AS WELL AS ON SUCH INSTITUTIONS' WEBSITES, THE WEBSITE OF THE DEPARTMENT, AND THE WEBSITE OF  THE  OFFICE OF CHILDREN AND FAMILY SERVICES.
+  § 383-D. RESOURCES AND PROGRAMS AVAILABLE TO FOSTER  CARE  YOUTH.
+THE COMMISSIONER OF THE OFFICE OF CHILDREN AND FAMILY SERVICES, IN CONSULTA- TION WITH THE COMMISSIONER OF EDUCATION, SHALL DEVELOP EDUCATIONAL MATE- RIALS  REGARDING  RESOURCES  AND PROGRAMS AVAILABLE TO FOSTER CARE YOUTH WHO ARE PREPARING TO ATTEND OR  ARE  ATTENDING  INSTITUTIONS  OF  HIGHER EDUCATION INCLUDING INFORMATION ON FUNDING OPPORTUNITIES THAT ARE AVAIL- ABLE  FOR SUCH YOUTH.
+SUCH MATERIALS SHALL INCLUDE POSTERS AND PAMPHLETS AND SHALL BE MADE AVAILABLE TO INSTITUTIONS OF HIGHER EDUCATION, AND  AT A MINIMUM, BE POSTED ON THE OFFICE'S WEBSITE.
   §  2.
 This  act shall take effect on the ninetieth day after it shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04577-01-3
+  LBD04577-02-4